nash90/binance-trading-bot/README.md

 db_url = os.environ['PSQL_DB_HOST'] + ':5432/' + os.environ['PSQL_BINBOT_DB_NAME']

 config = {
-    "reset_db":False, # clear open order in Database if any with flag off "start_bot":True, # turn on to run bot, turn off on debug "mock_trade":False, # turn on to mock the binance trade transaction instead of a real one "db":{
+    "reset_db":False, # clear open order in Database if any with flag on "start_bot":True, # turn on to run bot, turn off on debug "mock_trade":False, # turn on to mock the binance trade transaction instead of a real one "db":{